The two-week trial is focusing on 13 flooded properties serving as test cases to determine whether the federal government would be liable for damages.

 "It was a pretty good financial setback, and in our family, it's significant to my daughter's future," said Banker, who was saving money so his special needs daughter can receive necessary care as she grows up.

 "We had water for a week and came back after remediation, started construction, and there's still work to do, so we lived on the second floor," Banker recalled.

-Banker, like the other plaintiffs, lived in west Harris County, where homes were flooded after the federal government released water from the Addicks and Barker reservoirs during Hurricane Harvey in 2017.
+Banker, like the other plaintiffs, lived in west Harris County, where homes were flooded from the Addicks and Barker reservoirs during Hurricane Harvey in 2017.